SystemsGenetics/kube-runner/README.md

 kubectl delete job <job-name>
 ```

-__Always delete jobs that are finished to return their resources to the cluster.__
+__Always delete jobs/pods that are finished to return their resources to the cluster.__